 Practice Area: Immigration Unit

-Josie leads the Immigration Unit where she assists low-income immigrants in filing for various forms of immigration relief, with a focus on assisting victims of domestic violence, serious crimes and human trafficking, unaccompanied minors, and immigrants who wish to apply for citizenship.
+Josie is a Co-Supervising Attorney of the Immigration Unit, where she assists low-income immigrants in filing for various forms of immigration relief, with a focus on assisting victims of domestic violence, serious crimes and human trafficking, unaccompanied minors, and immigrants who wish to apply for citizenship.
 Prior to joining PLC as a Staff Attorney, Josie practiced Elder Abuse litigation.
 During law school, Josie interned at PLC, the American Civil Liberties Union, and the Law Firm of Higbee & Associates.
 Josie was also a clinical student at the Loyola Immigrant Justice Clinic for two years.
 Josie earned her J.D. from Loyola Law School and her B.A. from Cal State Fullerton.

 Anthony Santana, Staff Attorney